migratetoflarum/canonical/README.md

 To enable the redirects, first enable the extension in your Flarum dashboard.
 Then access the extension settings and select a redirect status.

-The extension settings will only be available when you access the forum wia the canonical url.
+The extension settings will only be available when you access the forum via the canonical url.
 This should prevent you from getting locked outside of the forum if Flarum cannot actually be reached via the url defined in `config.php`.

 Before continuing, you should make sure the `url` value in `config.php` is the URL you want as canonical.